The use of drugs, alcohol and other substances that cause impairment increase the likelihood of a serious car accident.

 Legally purchased prescription drugs and over-the-counter prescription drugs include:

 - sleeping pills

 Recreational drugs lead to impairment as they induce a state of drowsiness.
-Certain recreational drugs also cause hallucinations, an increase in aggressive and reckless behaviour, and dizziness.
-Prescription drugs can cause a drugged driver to experience drowsiness, disconnection and lapses in judgement, lethargy, loss of coordination and loss of mental alertness.
+Certain recreational drugs also cause hallucinations, an increase in aggressive and reckless behavior, and dizziness.
+Prescription drugs can cause a drugged driver to experience drowsiness, disconnection, and lapses in judgment, lethargy, loss of coordination and loss of mental alertness.
 Some medications can cause seizures.
 In addition, if recreational drugs and prescription drugs are consumed with alcohol, the results are far more dangerous.